celestialstats/celestialstats.github.io/pages/lambda/lambda_functions_log_replayer.md

   * At this point Lambda should start triggering and consuming the stream and marking lines as processed.
 * Replay necessary logs into incomming logs with PROCESSED=FALSE and ARCHIVED=TRUE

+* Write Timestamp CUTOFF_TS to a DynamoDB "Meta" table
+* Wait a few minutes for any currently processing nodes to finish
+* Force Archive all processed log entries
+* Trigger log_replayer

 ## log_replayer
 ```
 Clear Stats tables